BuddahLD/ShapeRPG/replit.md

 - **Separation of Concerns**: Keep business logic, UI state, and animation logic completely separate
 - **Dependency Isolation**: Avoid cross-dependencies between unrelated features to prevent cascade failures

-**Automatic Updates Rule**: All approved design changes and architectural improvements are automatically incorporated into project documentation and development guidelines without requiring additional requests.

 # System Architecture

 ## Frontend Architecture

-**Framework**: React 18 with TypeScript and Vite as the build system
-- **Canvas-based Game Engine**: Custom 2D game engine using HTML5 Canvas for rendering geometric shapes, animations, and real-time combat
-- **State Management**: Zustand stores for game state, player data, inventory, and audio management
-- **Mobile-First UI**: Touch-optimized interface with virtual joystick controls and gesture-based rune drawing
-- **Component Structure**: Modular React components for different game screens (Hub, Arena, Shop) with a main Game component orchestrating the experience

-**Key Design Patterns**:
-- Game loop architecture with requestAnimationFrame for smooth 60fps rendering
-- Event-driven combat system with timing-based counterattacks
-- Slow-motion mechanics during rune drawing phases
-- Responsive canvas that adapts to device screen sizes
-- Seamless world exploration with automatic zone transitions
-- Chunk-based world loading for performance optimization
-- Zone-aware enemy spawning and collision systems
+The frontend is built with React 18 and TypeScript, using Vite.
+It features a custom 2D game engine on HTML5 Canvas for rendering.
+Zustand manages global state.
+The UI follows a mobile-first design with touch-optimized controls and a modular component structure.
+Key patterns include a 60fps game loop, event-driven combat, slow-motion during rune drawing, and responsive canvas sizing.
+Seamless world exploration with chunk-based loading and zone-aware systems enhance performance.
+UI components utilize an extensible prop interface adhering to the Open/Closed Principle.

 ## Backend Architecture

-**Server**: Express.js with TypeScript using ES modules
-- **Minimal API**: Currently configured for future expansion with basic routing structure
-- **Storage Interface**: Abstracted storage layer with in-memory implementation (prepared for database integration)
-- **Development Environment**: Vite integration for hot module replacement in development

-**Architectural Decisions**:
-- Express chosen for simplicity and rapid prototyping
-- Interface-based storage design allows easy swapping between memory and database implementations
-- Middleware structure prepared for future authentication and session management
+The backend uses Express.js with TypeScript and ES modules.
+It currently has a minimal API structure with an abstracted storage layer, ready for database integration.
+Express was chosen for rapid prototyping, and the interface-based storage allows for easy swapping between in-memory and persistent storage.

 ## Game Engine Components

-**Core Systems**:
-- **Player System**: Character movement, stats management, leveling, and inventory
-- **World System**: Seamless zone transitions with chunk-based loading for performance
-- **Combat System**: Turn-based combat with real-time counterattack windows and damage calculations
-- **Shape Matching**: Algorithm for recognizing hand-drawn runes and mapping them to spells
-- **Enemy AI**: Zone-specific behavioral patterns with different enemy types per area
-- **Spell System**: Casting mechanics with mana costs and effect processing
-- **Zone Management**: Automatic area detection with visual and gameplay changes per zone

-**Game Loop Architecture**:
-- Time-scaled updates for slow-motion effects during rune drawing
-- Delta-time based animations for consistent performance across devices
-- Separate update cycles for game logic, rendering, and UI state
-- Chunk-based rendering optimization for large world areas
-- Dynamic enemy and NPC loading based on player proximity
+Core systems include Player, World (seamless transitions, chunk loading), Combat (timing-based counterattacks), Shape Matching (rune recognition), Enemy AI (zone-specific behaviors), and Spell systems.
+The game loop uses time-scaled updates, delta-time animations, and separate update cycles for logic, rendering, and UI.

 ## Mobile Touch Controls

-**Input Systems**:
-- **Virtual Joystick**: Bottom-center positioned analog movement control for seamless world exploration
-- **Rune Drawing**: Full-screen touch gesture recognition for spell casting
-- **Touch Zones**: Dedicated areas for counterattack timing inputs
-- **State-based Input**: Touch controls adapt based on game phase (movement disabled during rune drawing)
-- **Zone-aware Controls**: Movement system adapts to different area collision boundaries
+Input systems include a virtual joystick for movement, full-screen touch gesture recognition for rune drawing, and dedicated touch zones for counterattacks.
+Controls adapt based on game phase and zone-aware collision boundaries.

 ## Data Management

-**Client-side Storage**:
-- Game state persistence using local storage
-- Player progress and inventory tracking
-- Settings and preferences storage
-- Chunk-based world data with dynamic loading/unloading

-**Game Data Structure**:
-- JSON-based configuration for spells, enemies, items, and game balance
-- Modular data files for easy content updates
-- Type-safe interfaces for all game entities
-- Zone-specific content generation for procedural world areas

-**World Architecture**:
-- **Seamless Exploration**: Connected world areas without loading screens
-- **Zone System**: Hub (NPCs/shops) → Peaceful Fields (hexagon enemies) → Arena (triangle enemies)
-- **Chunk Loading**: Dynamic 400x400 unit chunks load within 2-chunk radius of player
-- **Performance Optimization**: Automatic unloading of distant chunks to maintain smooth performance
+Client-side storage uses local storage for game state, player progress, and settings.
+Game data is structured in JSON for spells, enemies, and items, with type-safe interfaces.
+The world architecture supports seamless exploration across distinct zones (Hub, Peaceful Fields, Arena) with dynamic 400x400 unit chunk loading and unloading for performance.

+## Design System
+Implemented an iOS-inspired minimalist design with cartoon-like contours and a sophisticated pastel color palette.
+UI elements feature glassmorphism effects and floating animations.
+A reusable `UIContainer` design system component ensures consistent styling.
+Character information is presented via a comprehensive, tabbed modal, and the location indicator is refined for readability and positioning.

+## Clean Architecture
+The project employs a clean architecture with strict separation of concerns across four layers: Domain, Application, Infrastructure, and Presentation.
+This structure adheres to SOLID principles, dependency inversion, and the ports & adapters pattern, ensuring maintainability and testability.
+Dependencies flow strictly inwards.

 # External Dependencies

 ## Frontend Dependencies

-**Core Framework**:
+- **Core Framework**: React 18, TypeScript, Vite
-- React 18 with TypeScript for component architecture
-- Vite for build tooling and development server
-- TailwindCSS for utility-first styling with custom game theme
+- **Styling**: TailwindCSS

-**UI Components**:
-- Radix UI primitives for accessible, unstyled components
+- **UI Primitives**: Radix UI
-- Custom game-specific UI overlays for HUD elements
-- Three.js ecosystem (@react-three/fiber, @react-three/drei) for potential 3D enhancements

-**Game Development**:
-- Canvas 2D API for rendering (no external game engine dependency)
+- **State Management**: Zustand
-- Custom shape matching algorithms
+- **Game Dev**: HTML5 Canvas API (custom engine), custom shape matching algorithms
-- Audio Web API for sound effects and background music

-**State & Data**:
-- Zustand for lightweight state management
-- TanStack Query for future API integration
-- Date-fns for time calculations
+- **Utilities**: Date-fns

 ## Backend Dependencies

-**Server Framework**:
+- **Server Framework**: Express.js, TypeScript
-- Express.js for HTTP server and API routes
-- TypeScript for type safety across the entire codebase

-**Database & Storage**:
-- Drizzle ORM configured for PostgreSQL
+- **ORM**: Drizzle (with PostgreSQL dialect)
-- Neon Database (@neondatabase/serverless) as the cloud database provider
+- **Database Provider**: Neon Database
-- Connection pooling and session management prepared via connect-pg-simple

-**Development Tools**:
-- ESBuild for server-side bundling
-- TSX for TypeScript execution in development
+- **Development Tools**: ESBuild, TSX
-- Runtime error handling and logging middleware

 ## Database Architecture

-**ORM Setup**: Drizzle configured with PostgreSQL dialect
-- Schema definitions in shared TypeScript files
-- Type-safe database queries with inferred types
-- Migration system for schema updates

-**Prepared Tables**: Basic user authentication structure ready for expansion to include player profiles, game saves, and leaderboards
+Drizzle ORM is configured for PostgreSQL with schema definitions in TypeScript.
+It supports type-safe queries and includes a migration system for schema updates.
+Basic user authentication tables are prepared for future expansion.

 ## Build & Deployment

-**Development**: Concurrent frontend and backend development with hot reloading **Production**: Static frontend build with Express server bundle **Database Migrations**: Drizzle Kit for schema management and deployments
+Development features concurrent frontend and backend processes with hot reloading.
+Production involves a static frontend build bundled with the Express server.
+Drizzle Kit manages database schema migrations.